FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/category-urls.md

 ```
 This will result in a request that will look like: `https://fact-finder.de/your-ff/en?query=shoes&param1=ONE&param2=TWO`.
 A typical use case for this feature is adding a category filter to a page, returning all products that are associated with a given category.
-This way FACT-Finder will be used for product lists, facets, sorting options, paging, recommendations, etc. while letting your shop system take care of URL handling and CMS content.
+This way FactFinder will be used for product lists, facets, sorting options, paging, recommendations, etc. while letting your shop system take care of URL handling and CMS content.

 ## Generating `add-params` values
 This is a very individual case and depends on the shop system you are using and on your data.

 In general, filter parameters should be generated in a similar way as you do for the data export.
-The FACT-Finder filter parameter pattern is:
+The FactFinder filter parameter pattern is:

 | FF 7.x | FF NG |
 | ------ | ----- |